-A: You may file claims for reimbursement in two ways: First, sign in to your account.
-Click on the Reimburse Myself button on your home page and walk through the steps to enter the details of the claim.
-To complete the reimbursement process, send your confirmation page, along with your supporting documentation, to us.
+- A: You may file claims for reimbursement in 2 ways: - 1.
+First, sign in to your account.
+Click on the Reimburse Myself button on your home page and walk through the steps to enter the details of the claim and submit supporting documentation. - 2.
 You may also choose the Pay Provider button to send payment directly to your doctor's office or other provider.